How to Get a Cosmetologist License in Vermont

 Last updated: March 1, 2026

 At 1500 hours, Vermont has one of the higher pre-license education requirements in the country.
+This is close to the national average of 1584 hours.
 Budget between $6,000 and $17,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cosmetologists complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |